Skyost/Raspink/README.md

 python ./main.py
 ```

+With this command, the content is refreshed every five minutes.
 You can combine it with `nohup` to leave it active in the background.
 Good for you : I've already done the work !

 ```shell